 Summary The lunge reach is an advanced bodyweight mobility drill that combines a deep lunge with thoracic spine rotation and an overhead reach.
-It primarily targets the hip flexors (psoas, rectus femoris), thoracic spine rotators, and glutes, with secondary engagement of the quadriceps, hamstrings, obliques, latissimus dorsi, and deltoids.
-A 2025 study published in the International Journal of Sports Physical Therapy found that a daily lunge-and-reach stretching intervention improved hip flexor length by 5.92 degrees and increased single-leg broad jump distance by 12.39 cm over six weeks (Cabrejos et al., 2025).
-The critical form cue is driving the rotation from the thoracic spine while keeping the hips square — the lower back stays quiet, the mid-back does the work.
+It primarily stretches the hip flexors (psoas, rectus femoris) and thoracic spine rotators, while the glutes, quadriceps, and hamstrings stabilize the front leg and the obliques, latissimus dorsi, and deltoids lengthen during the overhead reach.
+A 2025 RCT in the International Journal of Sports Physical Therapy reported that a daily lunge-and-reach intervention improved hip flexor length by 5.92 degrees and increased single-leg broad jump distance by 12.39 cm over six weeks (Ehresman et al., 2025).
+The critical form cue: drive the rotation from the thoracic spine while keeping the hips square.
+The lower back stays quiet, the mid-back does the work.
+Scales from a kneeling beginner variation through dynamic walking flow for advanced practitioners.

 You sit.
-You sit a lot.
+A lot.
 At your desk, in your car, on the couch.
-And every hour you spend sitting, your hip flexors shorten a little more.
-Your thoracic spine stiffens a little more.
-Your shoulders round a little more.
+Every hour you spend sitting, your hip flexors shorten a little more, your thoracic spine stiffens, your shoulders round.
 Then you try to squat, or deadlift, or just pick something up off the floor, and something feels locked up.
 You can't quite get into position.
 You're fighting your own body.

-The lunge reach fixes that.
+The lunge reach is the antidote.
 It's a single movement that attacks two of the biggest mobility problems most people have: tight hip flexors and a stiff upper back.
 You drop into a deep lunge to stretch the hip flexors on the trailing leg, then rotate through the thoracic spine and reach overhead to open up the chest and mid-back.
-It's like two stretches welded together.
-And the research supports it: a 2025 study in the International Journal of Sports Physical Therapy found that performing a lunge-and-reach stretch daily for six weeks produced statistically significant improvements in both hip flexor length and gluteal power (Cabrejos et al., 2025).
-This isn't just a stretch that feels nice.
-It changes measurable function.
+Two stretches welded into one pattern.
+And the research backs it up: a 2025 RCT in the International Journal of Sports Physical Therapy found that performing a lunge-and-reach stretch daily for six weeks produced statistically significant improvements in both hip flexor length and gluteal power (Ehresman et al., 2025).
+This stretch changes measurable function.

 Lunge reach muscles targeted: hip flexors and thoracic rotators are the primary stretch targets, with glutes and core actively stabilizing.